Goechala, one of the rare treks in India where you’re surrounded by big mountains

 As per the rules of the Government of Sikkim, foreigners are required to reach Bagdogra on their own 1 day prior to the start of the trek.
 Indiahikes representative will get the permits obtained.
 If the trek is from 16th October, you will need to reach Bagdogra on 15th October by 10 am.

-Foreigners have to trek in a group of 2 and above.
-A single foreigner in one batch is not allowed.
+Foreigners have to register for the trek in a group of 2 and above.
 These are rules by the Sikkim state government and cannot be changed.

 ilpfaqs.htm ( to be obtained by the trekker).
 You can obtain these outside the Bagdogra airport or at the checkpost before entering Sikkim from Silguri.